Jordy3D/CBViewer/README.md

   }
 ```

-An example CBV dile is available in the root of this repo, appropriately called `Example.cbv`.
+An example CBV file is available in the root of this repo, appropriately called `Example.cbv`.

 ---